 Money might or might not be part of the motivation for these people.
 In some cases, achieving huge levels of pay is coveted more as a means of keeping score and proving relative worth compared to other people than it is for the income itself.

 Those Who Work to Live

-By contrast, other people work to live.
-These people view their work or careers largely as toil whose purpose is to earn the money necessary to support themselves and their dependents.
-Their real interests lie elsewhere, and their work or careers are only means to an end, not an end in itself.
-Some of these people try to cut corners, to gain the maximum pay for the minimum amount of effort.
-Others do indeed take great pride in their work and put great effort into doing their jobs well, but their jobs simply are not the centers of their lives.
+Their jobs or careers are a means to an end.
+They're not the end in itself.
+Some of these people try to cut corners, gaining maximum pay for minimum amount of effort.
+Others do indeed take great pride in their work and put great effort into doing their jobs well, but their jobs aren't the centers of their lives.